Read Time: 13 minutes

 It’s worth noting that hyphens are also sometimes distrusted by website visitors, and only 3% of all URL resales include one or more hyphens.

-- Ensure that your domain reflects your business name
+4. Ensure that your domain reflects your business name

-Given that there’s no SEO reasons to choose a domain that features your keywords, a more effective short domain will reflect your brand name.
-For that reason, you may want to think long and hard about what your business name will be, as confusion can reign if you have a long business name than your domain.
+Given that there are no SEO reasons to choose a domain that features your keywords, a more effective short domain will reflect your brand name.
+For that reason, you may want to think long and hard about what your business name will be, as confusion can reign if you have a long business address than your domain.

-- Double check before moving ahead that the domain doesn’t have a dodgy past
+5. Double-check before moving ahead that the domain doesn’t have a dodgy past

-Head to the Internet Archive and search the URL.
-This tool will bring up any past websites that have previously been live on that domain.
+Head to the Internet Archive and search the URL – This tool will bring up any past websites that have previously been live on that domain.
 If you find illegal or adult content, steer clear, as you’ll land yourself with a domain that will be impossible to rank.

 Need a short domain finder?
 You’re in the right place.
 At Brandnic we solve three pressing problems – first, creating a business address; second, designing a striking logo and third, tracking down a short, catchy domain that matches your business.